| Journal

 taken last summer in the sea mammal triangle between Liguria,

 Corsica and the Costa Azzurra).
+In the last

 few days a photo of Stefano Macis, the skipper, has been missing.